cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## FROST(Ed448, SHAKE256)

-This ciphersuite uses edwards448 for the Group and SHAKE256 for the Hash function `H` meant to produce Ed448-compliant signatures as specified in {{!RFC8032}}.
+This ciphersuite uses edwards448 for the Group and SHAKE256 for the Hash function `H` meant to produce Ed448-compliant signatures as specified in {{Section 5.2 of RFC8032}}.
 Note that this ciphersuite does not allow applications to specify a context string as is allowed for Ed448 in {{RFC8032}}, and always sets the {{RFC8032}} context string to the empty string.
 The value of the (internal to FROST) contextString parameter is "FROST-ED448-SHAKE256-v11".

 - Group: edwards448 {{!RFC8032}}
   - Order(): Return 2^446 - 13818066809895115352007386748515426880336692474882178609894547503885.